-The kit consists of primers and probes for real time RT-PCR detection of RNA viruses SARS-CoV-2, Influenza A/B and/or RSV which work on the principal of TagMan[TM] hydrolysis probes.
+The kit consists of primers and probes for real time RT-PCR detection of RNA viruses SARS-CoV-2, Influenza A, Influenza B and RSV which work on the principal of TaqManTM hydrolysis probes.
 SARS-CoV-2 virus is detected in the fluorescent channel FAM using amplification of two segments of genomic RNA in the regions of EndoRNAse and conserved part of Spike.
 Both of these sequences are used for detection in kits DB-1211 and DB-1219 and have been verified as appropriate targets in millions of tests.
 Primers used for Influenza A and B are designed according to CDC recommendations with adaptation to match the currently circulating strains.
 These primers amplify Influenza's A Matrix protein 1 (M1) at segment 7 and Influenza's B Nonstructural protein 1 (NS-1) segment 8.
 Influenza A primers are designed to detect the most common circulating subtypes: H1N1, H1N1-pdm, H3N2, H5N1 and H7N9, but also H2N2, H1N2, H5N6 and H9N2.
 Influenza A is detected in the fluorescent channel HEX.
 Influenza B primers are designed to detect subtypes Victoria and Yamagata.
-Influenza B is detected also in the fluorescent channel HEX.
-The kit does not differentiate between Influenza A and Influenza B. If you want to differentiate between these viruses, use the DB-1251 DBdirectTM Respiratory panel 1: SARS-CoV-2/Flu/RSV which uses the same primers and samples, but can differentiate between Influenza A and B by using one additional channel.
+Influenza B is detected in the fluorescent channel TEX (Texas Red).
 RSV primers are designed according to WHO recommendation with adaptation to detect the currently circulating strains and detect both viruses RSV A and RSV B in the RdRP region.
-RSV is detected in the fluorescent channel Texas Red (TEX).
+RSV is detected in the fluorescent channel Cy5.5.

 This kit is designed to detect viral RNA directly in respiratory samples without prior RNA isolation.
 Therefore, the kit includes an external RNA control and primers with a probe for its detection.
 This external RNA control must be added to each RT-PCR reaction after sample addition.
 This procedure verifies the efficiency of the RT-PCR reaction in each tested sample (detecting any inhibition of reverse transcriptase or polymerase by the sample or unsuitable media, as well as any degradation of RNA by the sample; this will always result in later amplification of this control).

 To verify the correct functioning of the kit, at least one negative and at least one positive control (supplied in this kit) must be added to each run, and we also recommend one known clinical positive sample of the same type as that analyzed in the test: for example, a saliva sample, or a sample in the swab transport medium.

-If you want to detect viral RNA in isolated RNA, then use the DB-1252 kit, which is of the same design as this kit (detection of the same viruses in the same channels using the same primers and probes) but is designed for detection in isolated RNA and includes an isolation control.
+If you want to detect viral RNA in isolated RNA, then use the DB-1250 kit, which is of the same design as this kit (detection of the same viruses in the same channels using the same primers and probes) but is designed for detection in isolated RNA and includes an isolation control.
 This can be added to the sample prior to RNA isolation and, in addition to inhibiting reverse transcriptase and polymerase or RNA degradation, it can also reveal any losses during the RNA isolation process if inhibited.